-The small village of Witchcliffe is located only 10kms south of Margaret River and just down the road from the magnificent Redgate Beach, and many wonderful wineries like Leeuwin & Voyager Estates.
+The small village of Witchcliffe is located only 10kms south of Margaret River, and just down the road from the magnificent Redgate Beach and many wonderful wineries like Leeuwin & Voyager Estates.

-The Witchcliffe Ecovillage vision is to create a model of a highly sustainable, self reliant community in a regional village setting, with the best of 21st century technology that enables the community to produce as much energy as it consumes; be self-sufficient in water; care for the local environment; generate ongoing economic and social opportunities for the area, and be self-sufficient in fresh food produce.
+The Witchcliffe Ecovillage vision is to create a model of a highly sustainable, self reliant community in a regional village setting, incorporating the best of 21st century technology and human settlement design to enable the Ecovillage community to produce as much energy as it consumes; be self-sufficient in water; care for the local environment; generate ongoing economic and social opportunities for the area; be socially diverse; and be self-sufficient in fresh food produce.

 The Witchcliffe Ecovillage is being designed and developed in a manner that will enable the community to be as harmlessly integrated into the local environment as possible.
 This means that the community’s energy, water and fresh food produce will be produced and harvested on site without pollution, with an emphasis on restoring and protecting indigenous flora and wildlife habitat.

 In time, it will grow to be a model demonstration site where people can come to learn how to live more sustainably.